ioccc-src/mkiocccentry/jparse/json_util_README.md

 ```

 This is because the `-S` is able to match more than [JSON
-strings](./json_README.md#json-string), it is able to match any
+strings](./json_README.md#json-string): it is able to match any simple [JSON
-simple [JSON value](./json_README.md#json-value) type (i.e., JSON
+value](./json_README.md#json-value) type (i.e., JSON
 int,float,exp,bool,str,null).

-All such JSON nodes have a
-`as_str` element which is an allocated string of the JSON object
+All such JSON nodes have an `as_str` element which is an allocated string of the
-in question.
-The `-S` is able match, for example,
+JSON object in question that the `-S` is able match, for example.

 Consider this command: